Nebwenenef: Family

 Nebwenenef's wife was named Takhat.
 She held the titles of Chief of the Harem of Amun, Sistrum Player of Mut, Chief of the Harem of Hathor and Songstress of Isis the mighty.
 Nebwenenef had a son Sematawy (II) and a daughter named Hathor.
 Sematawy (II) succeeded his father as High Priest of Hathor.
 Hathor held the title of Chief of the Harem of Hathor, Lady of Dendera.
 A sister of Nebwenenef named Irytnofret is also depicted on the tomb.

-According to an inscription in his tomb, Nebwenenef was the son of a High Priest of Hathor.
-A statue of A priest of Hathor named Basa dated to the 22nd or 23rd dynasty records a detailed genealogy claiming that Basa is a direct descendant of Nebwenenef.

-The text states that Nebwenenef was the son of the First Prophet of Hathor, overseer of the cattle, overseer of the fields, overseer of the granary, Sematawy (I).
+According to an inscription in his tomb, Nebwenenef was the son of the First Prophet of Hathor, overseer of the cattle, overseer of the fields, overseer of the granary, Sematawy (I).
 The text goes on to list further ancestors holding the title First Prophets of Hathor: Sa-en-Hathor (II), Amenhotep, Sa-Hathor (I) and Nefer.
 The genealogy provides the names the long line of High Priests of Hathor referred to in the Theban Tomb.
+A statue of A priest of Hathor named Basa dated to the 22nd or 23rd dynasty records a detailed genealogy claiming that Basa is a direct descendant of Nebwenenef.